 From desidero –are: to long for what is absent or lost , to wish for; to miss, find a lack of.

-Osuwari: Sit command for dogs.
+Osuwari: archaic way to say 'sit' but most often used as a sit command for dogs these days.
 (I never use the words, "Sit, boy."
 Kagome doesn't say that to subjugate InuYasha.
 She literally uses a dog command.
 Call it a bad translation.)